Timurlengia: Description

-In 2016, several distinguishing traits were established, all pertaining to the holotype braincase.
-The supraoccipital bone, the central upper bone of the rear of the skull, has a diamond-shaped process pointing to below and not reaching the upper rim of the foramen magnum.
-The basioccipital has extremely short basal tubers, only attaining a third of the height of the occipital condyle.
-The oval window and the ear vestibule form a funnel-shaped recess penetrating deep into the ear zone and having a wide exit on the side wall of the braincase.
-The inner ear is large with robust semicircular canals.
+In 2016, several distinguishing traits were established, all relating to the holotype braincase.
+The supraoccipital bone has a diamond-shaped process pointing below and not reaching the upper rim of the foramen magnum.
+The basioccipital has very short basal tubers, only attaining a third of the height of the occipital condyle.
+The oval window and the ear vestibule form a funnel-shaped recess and has a wide exit on the side wall of the braincase.
+The inner ear is large with prominent semicircular canals.

 Phylogeny

 Timurlengia was placed in the Tyrannosauroidea, in a basal position, as a possible sister species of Xiongguanlong.
 Together they may represent a clade of long-snouted forms that might have been the sister group of the Tyrannosauridae.

 The genus is important in showing how earlier small tyrannosauroids evolved into the large Tyrannosauridae like Tyrannosaurus, typical of the Late Cretaceous period of Asia and North America.
 The species is not believed to be a direct ancestor of Tyrannosaurus.
 Timurlengia lived ninety million years ago, in the middle-late Turonian age of the early Late Cretaceous, right before the rise of the advanced tyrannosaurids.
 There had been a twenty million year "tyrannosaur gap" in the fossil records of the tyrannosauroid timeline, between the small "marginal hunters" and the "apex predators" of the tyrannosaurid group.
 The discovery of Timurlengia has filled that gap.
 Timurlengia reveals that tyrannosaurs had yet to achieve huge size at this time but had already evolved key brain and sensory features of the gigantic latest Cretaceous species.
 These features were originally thought to be unique to big tyrannosaurs, as they evolved into large animals.
 Tyrannosaurs apparently developed huge size rapidly during the late Cretaceous, and their success in the top predator role may have been enabled by their brain and keen senses which first evolved at a smaller body size.
 Timurlengias small size indicates that tyrannosaurs only evolved their large size in the last twenty million years of their evolution.
 It is unknown what precisely triggered the size increase.